Onomatopoeia (comics): Powers and abilities

 Onomatopoeia is an athlete, martial artist and weapons expert.
 He invariably carries two semiautomatic handguns, a sniper rifle, and an army knife.
 He appears to be quite intelligent, having orchestrated the Joker's escape to draw out Batman, as well as avoiding capture by giving the Joker a near-fatal wound, causing Batman to be distracted.
 His usual outfit consists of black gloves, pants, and shirt, with a long black trench coat and a full, black hood decorated by concentric white circles.
 In Batman: Cacophony, it is revealed that he collects the masks of heroes he kills, keeping them in a trophy case in his secret identity's house.
 His marksmanship has been shown to rival even Deadshot's.

-It remains unrevealed whether or not Onomatopoeia is a metahuman, however, it has been noted by the Green Arrow that he is enhanced in some way.
+It remains unrevealed whether or not Onomatopoeia is a metahuman, however, it has been noted by Green Arrow that he is enhanced in some way.
 In Green Arrow (vol. 3) #15, he was shot with six arrows: two to one shoulder, with one fatally piercing through the left side of his chest, one arrow in between the first and middle knuckles of his right hand, one through his right foot, and one through the palm of his right hand – none of which slows him down or even impairs his manual dexterity.
-In the same issue he even catches one of the Green Arrow's arrows in midair, using only his teeth.
-After being shot, he jumps off the roof of the Star City hospital, falling seven stories, and runs away before the Green Arrow can find him.
+In the same issue he even catches one of Green Arrow's arrows in midair, using only his teeth.
+After being shot, he jumps off the roof of the Star City hospital, falling seven stories, and runs away before Green Arrow can find him.
 He is also durable enough to survive direct explosions and fires that would kill normal human beings.